 Fill out sections 1 and 2 of the Homestead application and attach a note stating what year you purchased the property.
 Submit the form in one of the four ways above.
 You do not need to supply a copy of your deed or Certificate of Real Estate Value.

 If at any time the property is sold or you change your primary residence, state law requires you to notify the Minneapolis Assessor within 30 days.
 If you fail to notify the Assessor within 30 days you will be required to pay the tax which is due on the property based on its correct property class, plus a penalty.
+Click the following link to complete and submit a Notice of Move form.

 Yes, qualifying relatives may become substitute occupants for the property owner.
 Qualifying relatives are defined by birth, legal adoption, or marriage.
 The definition of "relative of the owner" includes a child, stepchild, daughter-in-law, son-in-law, parent, stepparent, parent-in-law, grandchild, grandparent, brother, brother-in-law, sister, sister-in-law, aunt, uncle, nephew or niece, step niece or step nephew, members of family farm corporations and farm partnerships.